subzeroid/instagrapi/docs/usage-guide/totp.md

 `cl.login(..., verification_code="123456")` uses CAA directly, including device registration and server-issued preflight state.
 A successful embedded session is applied automatically.
 The CAA profile-code flow uses the supplied `verification_code` or `challenge_code_handler`.
 When Instagram returns `two_step_verification_context`, the existing Bloks verification helpers handle the code; a missing code raises `TwoFactorRequired`.

 The previous login flow is available explicitly as `cl.login_legacy(...)`, with the same arguments and its existing CAA/Bloks fallbacks.
-Default `login()` never invokes that legacy flow automatically.
+Default `login()` enters the legacy flow only when Instagram explicitly returns a `CAA_LOGIN_FALLBACK` instruction.
 See the [login migration guide](login-migration.md).

 8-digit backup codes can be passed through the same `verification_code` parameter: